BrightsideHealthBTT/AI-Studio-Project/README.md

 # AI-Studio-Project

-Repository for our Break Through Tech Fall 2024 Studio Challenge Project
+Repository for our Break Through Tech Fall 2024 Studio Challenge Project with BrightSide Health

 ## Overview
 This project extracts and visualizes relationships from clinical research papers using OpenAI GPT-4 and PyVis for creating interactive knowledge graphs.
 The tool is designed for tele-mental health providers to make informed decisions about treatments for anxiety and depression based on clinical research.